Climate Justice Working Group

 - Eddie Bautista, Executive Director, NYC Environmental Justice Alliance

-- Rahwa Ghirmatzion, Executive Director, PUSH Buffalo
+- Rahwa Ghirmatzion, EJ Advocate

 - Abigail McHugh-Grifa, Executive Director, Climate Solutions Accelerator of the Genesee-Finger Lakes Region